 In October 2015, in connection with the Company's formation, the Company issued and sold 1,667 shares of common stock to R. David Spreng, the President and Chief Executive Officer of the Company and Chairman of the Company's Board of Directors, for an aggregate purchase price of \$25,000.
 The sale of shares of common stock was approved by the unanimous consent of the Company's sole director at the time.
 In December 2016, the Company completed the initial closing of capital commitments in its first private offering of shares of common stock to investors (the "Initial Private Offering") in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), and other applicable securities laws.
 The final closing of the Initial Private Offering occurred on December 1, 2017.
-As of March 31, 2020, in connection with the Initial Private Offering, the Company had total capital commitments of \$275,000,000 and had issued 18,241,157 shares of its common stock for a total purchase price of \$275,000,000.
-The Company has issued an additional 3,143,522 shares as part of the dividend reinvestment program.
+As of June 30, 2020, in connection with the Initial Private Offering, the Company had total capital commitments of \$275,000,000 and had issued 18,241,157 shares of its common stock for a total purchase price of \$275,000,000.
+The Company has issued an additional 3,672,543 shares as part of the dividend reinvestment program.
 Refer to Note 6 for further detail.

-As of March 31, 2020, the Company had completed multiple closings under its second private offering (the "Second Private Offering") and had accepted aggregate capital commitments of \$174,423,500.
+As of June 30, 2020, the Company had completed multiple closings under its second private offering (the "Second Private Offering") and had accepted aggregate capital commitments of \$174,523,500.
 The Company has issued 5,018,918 shares of its common stock for a total purchase price of \$75,283,766 in connection with the Second Private Offering.
-The Company has issued 2,103 shares as an additional direct investment by Runway Growth Holdings LLC, an affiliate of RGC for total proceeds of \$31,542.
+In March 2020, the Company issued 2,103 shares as an additional direct investment by Runway Growth Holdings LLC, an affiliate of RGC, at a per-share price of \$15.00 for total proceeds of \$31,542.